 $90 Application Fee

-We will begin accepting applications on October 1, 2019 for Fall 2020 admission.
-The application deadline for Fall 2020 admission is December 1, 2019.
+We will begin accepting applications on October 1, 2020 for Fall 2021 admission.
+The application deadline for Fall 2021 admission is December 1, 2020.
+A complete application is one that includes all required materials, application review begins as early as December 2nd.

 In addition to the completed online application, all applicants must submit the following: